hebench/frontend/README.md

 2. `-D{COMPONENT_NAME}_INSTALL_DIR`
 3. `/usr/local`

-Note that if pre-installed versions are incompatible with the current version of the front-end, the build will fail.
+Note that if pre-installed versions are incompatible with the current version of the frontend, the build will fail.

 See the following sections for the specific configuration variable names for each required third-party component.